Scholarships for PhD Students in Ireland

 You can also have a look at our living in Ireland guide to find out more about the cost of living which will help you decide how much funding you’ll need overall.

 Enterprise Partnership Programme

 The Enterprise Partnership Programme joins research students in any discipline with an enterprise partner for their postgraduate degree.
-Students will then be expected to research an area directly related to their organisation.
-By the end of the degree students will have gained both research and workplace skills in a particular field.
-Partners have and could include charities, companies and public bodies on both a national and international scale.
+Students will be expected to research an area directly related to their organisation.
+By the end of the degree, students will have gained both research and workplace skills in a particular field.
+Partners could include charities, companies and public bodies on both a national and international scale.

 Applicants must hold a Masters degree or a first-class or upper second-class Bachelors.
 You do not have to be a domestic student or resident of the EU to apply.
 Awardees will receive an annual stipend of €18,500 as well as a yearly fee contribution of up to €5,750 and a research expense fund of €3,250.

 Government of Ireland Postgraduate Scholarship Programme

 The Government of Ireland Postgraduate Scholarship Programme is funded by the Irish Department of Education and Skills and administered by the Irish Research Council.

 It can be used to fund a research Masters or a PhD in any discipline at an Irish university.